a-b-street/docs/book/src/proposals/broadmoor.md

 time and the routes available to drivers didn't change at all, individual drivers did experience downstream effects of pedestrians and bicyclists making different choices.
-This interdependence is fertile soil for unintended consequences, and having tools to measure overall impact is essential.
+This interdependence is fertile soil for unintended consequences, which is why having tools to measure overall impact is essential.

 <h3 class="chart-header">Time Saved / Lost</h3>